LeviBorodenko/spectrographic/README.md

 After installation with `pip` one simply needs to run `spectrographic [...]` in the console and with the stand-alone script you have to use `python spectrographic.py [...]` inside the folder containing `spectrographic.py`.

-You could also simply import the `SpectroGraphic` class from `spectrographic`.
+You could also simply import the `SpectroGraphic` class from `spectrographic.base`.
 Check the doc-strings for detailed explanations and more features.

 #### Command-line tool usage
 ```